apache/arrow/r/PACKAGING.md

   jobs against the CRAN-specific release branch.
 - [ ] Regenerate arrow_X.X.X.tar.gz (i.e., `make build`)

-Update autobrew and r-windows PRs to use the *release* instead of the *release candidate*; ensure linux binary packages are available:
+Create new autobrew and r-windows PRs such that they use the *release* instead of the *release candidate*; ensure linux binary packages are available:

 - [ ] PR into autobrew/homebrew-core (apache-arrow autobrew formula)
 - [ ] PR into autobrew/homebrew-core (apache-arrow-static autobrew formula)